Flipper-Community/flipper-community-wiki/README.md

 This wiki is built using the python based mkdocs builder utilizing the material theme (mkdocs-material).

 It is recommended, but not required, that contributors looking to add content run the wiki locally to verify formatting behaves as expected before submitting a pull request to verify the content looks as expected and ensure a smooth pull request process.
-To do so, you will need either a copy of [Git](https://git-scm.com/downloads) or the [Github client](https://github.com/apps/desktop) installed to your PC.
+To do so, you will need either a copy of [Git](https://git-scm.com/downloads) or the [GitHub client](https://github.com/apps/desktop) installed to your PC.

-You will then need to fork this repo using the fork button on this Github page to your own Github account, clone it to to your PC, make changes, then submit a Pull Request.
+You will then need to fork this repo using the fork button on this GitHub page to your own GitHub account, clone it to to your PC, make changes, then submit a Pull Request.

-#### If you are unfamiliar with using git and making pull requests on Github, see the [Pull Request Guide](pull-request-guide.md)
+#### If you are unfamiliar with using git and making pull requests on GitHub, see the [Pull Request Guide](pull-request-guide.md)

 # Setup Guide: Running this Wiki Locally